Press coverage of the Kinetika banners is HERE.

-Kinetika is delighted to be taking part in PROCESSIONS, a mass participation artwork to mark the centenary of the Representation of the People Act, which gave the first British women the right to vote.
+Kinetika is delighted to have taken part in PROCESSIONS, a mass participation artwork to mark the centenary of the Representation of the People Act, which gave the first British women the right to vote.

-Artists representing the areas of Barking and Dagenham, Dartford, Gravesend, Thurrock and Southend will take part, which builds on the network created by Kinetika’s Silk River project.
-Ali Pretty will lead the artist team and together they will continue Kinetika’s track record of telling stories on silk, which this time will explore ‘women along the estuary’.
-There will be five bespoke banners, one for each of the areas, and they will come together with hundreds of others at the final event on 10 June 2018 in London.
+Artists representing the areas of Barking and Dagenham, Dartford, Gravesend, Thurrock and Southend participated, which built on the network created by Kinetika’s Silk River project.
+Ali Pretty led the artist team and together they continued Kinetika’s track record of telling stories on silk, which this time explored ‘women of the estuary’.
+Five beautiful banners were created, one for each of the areas, and they came together with hundreds of others at the final event on 10 June 2018 in London.

-Produced by Artichoke, events will also be taking place on the streets of Belfast, Cardiff and Edinburgh on the same day, and PROCESSIONS will invite women and girls across the UK to come along and mark this historic moment in a living, moving portrait of women in the 21st century.
+Produced by Artichoke, events also took place on the streets of Belfast, Cardiff and Edinburgh on the same day, and women and girls from across the UK came to mark this historic moment in a living, moving portrait of women in the 21st century.

-Kinetika is one of 100 organisations working with women artists up and down the country in the lead-up to the event, as part of an extensive public programme of creative workshops to create 100 centenary banners which will form part of this vast artwork.
+Kinetika was one of 100 organisations working with women artists up and down the country in the lead-up to the event, as part of an extensive public programme of creative workshops to create 100 centenary banners which formed part of this vast artwork.

-The banner-making workshops will focus on text and textiles, echoing the practices of the women’s suffrage campaign and will be spaces to consider the power of the vote today and our shared future.
-The banners made will represent and celebrate the diverse voices of women and girls from different backgrounds.
+The banner-making workshops focused on text and textiles, echoing the practices of the women’s suffrage campaign and were spaces to consider the power of the vote today and our shared future.
+The banners made represent and celebrate the diverse voices of women and girls from different backgrounds.